cran-task-views/Omics/Omics.md

     `r pkg("protViz")` contains functions to visualize and analyze small mass spectrometry proteomic datasets.
 -   `r pkg("mi4p")` implements multiple imputation for proteomics data.
 -   `r pkg("ChemoSpec", priority = "core")` contains a collection of functions for top-down exploratory chemometrics for spectroscopy.
--   `r pkg("cp4p")` provides calibration plot for proteomics to check assumptions of FDR (false discovery rate) control procedures and to compute adjusted p-values.
+-   **Visualization**: `r pkg("cp4p")` provides calibration plot for proteomics to check assumptions of FDR control procedures and to compute adjusted p-values. `r pkg("LSPFP")` provides plots of peptides from shotgun proteomics analysis.

 [**Metabolomics**]{#metabolomics}

 -   `r pkg("erah")` can be used to identify metabolites by spectral library matching in GC-MS untarget metabolomics.
--   `r pkg("omu")` provides metabolomics analysis tools (including visualization) and `r pkg("MetabolomicsBasics")` also includes basic functions (peak picking, deconvolution, ...) to explore metabolomics data.
+-   `r pkg("omu")` provides metabolomics analysis tools (including visualization) and `r pkg("lilikoi")` is a set of tool for metabolomics, including normalization and various prediction methods.
+    `r pkg("MetabolomicsBasics")` also includes basic functions (peak picking, deconvolution, ...) to explore metabolomics data.
 -   `r pkg("RAMClustR")` includes a clustering algorithm for mass spectrometry metabolomic data.
 -   `r pkg("MetSizeR")` computes sample size for target statistical power in